 DECORATING YOUR CAKE:

-Begin by applying a generous layer of apricot jam to the surface areas that you will be applying marzipan.
-Then roll out your marzipan (a flat disk for the top and strips to apply to the sides).
-Press the marzipan into the jam which should help it to stick.
-Next prepare your icing.
+Begin by applying a thin layer of apricot jam to the entire surface of the cake.
+Then unwrap your marzipan and kneed until soft and pliable (coat your hands with powdered sugar to prevent sticking) and roll out your marzipan as you would a pie crust.
+Make sure it is large enough to cover the top and sides.
+Press the marzipan into the jam which should help it to stick and smooth with your hands.
+Now you are ready to make the icing.
 N.B.
 Do not prepare your icing until you are ready to decorate your cake (i.e. gather any ribbon and/or ornaments that you need) as the icing will quickly dry into a hard surface.

 PREPARE ROYAL ICING: